 The target individuals for program are medical, public safety and defense professionals working in the public and private sectors.
 The program is delivered as a partnership between Philadelphia University and the Department of Emergency Medicine of the Albert Einstein Health Network.
 Some of the professionals who would be served by this degree offering include:

-- Physicians in emergency medicine
+- Physicians in emergency and disaster areas

-- Nurses in emergency medicine
+- Nurses in emergency and disaster areas

-- Nurse practitioners in emergency medicine
+- Nurse practitioners in emergency and disaster areas

-- Physician assistants in emergency medicine
+- Physician assistants in emergency and disaster areas

 - EMTs and paramedics